 Suite I hear you say?
 That’s right, the exclusive 50 m2 Panorama Suite is perfect for travelers looking for exceptional luxury with a difference.
 Located on the corners of floor 16 and above for maximum vistas, look out over the city skyline as you chillax in your spacious city haven.
 You can also look forward to breakfast included, Egyptian-cotton linen and premium amenities.

 Now we’re talking.
 In these exceptional 100m2 suites, strategically positioned on the corners of the very top floors, you can truly live the high life in style.
 Vast and effortlessly luxurious, the Splendor Suites feature the ultimate city views, separate living spaces, sumptuous supersized-king beds and all the premium amenities you need.

 Standing tall on the 24th floor, the Panorama Lounge makes for a serene hideaway.
-Exclusively for guests staying in Deluxe Panorama rooms and Suites, come enjoy the view over unlimited drinks and snacks and browse the Hotel’s library of glossy mags and books, or start on the cocktails and bar food after 6 PM for a laidback evening overlooking the city.
+Exclusively for guests staying in Deluxe Panorama rooms and Suites, come enjoy the view with unlimited drinks and snacks and browse the Hotel’s library of glossy mags and books, or with a drink and bar food after 6 PM for a laidback evening overlooking the city.
 Staying in a Superior room and feeling jealous?
 You should be.
 Treat yourself to an upgrade and enjoy Panorama Lounge access for yourself.

 restaurant & Bar

 The Hotel Brussels is a chic hotel on Boulevard de Waterloo.
 The hotel offers sleek rooms and suites with panoramic views of Brussels, meeting and event rooms and a fine dining restaurant.